mdpopescu/public/README.md

 * Secure: Command-line Encryption / Decryption Utility (using AES) -- run without argument for usage

+* SecurePasswordStorage: how to store retrievable passwords in a relatively safe manner -- based on https://security.stackexchange.com/a/22761

 * SimpleViewEngine: a view engine with only two directives, {{if}} / {{else}} / {{endif}} and {{foreach}} / {{endfor}}.
 Evaluates expressions with {{name}} and the current item itself in a foreach is {{}}.

 * SlotMachine: a slot machine